Acorns vs. Vanguard: Highlights

 Additional Services

-Individual Retirement Accounts: SEP, Traditional, and Roth IRAs can be found at all three.
-Vanguard and Schwab also have SIMPLE IRAs.
-Schwab has a Custodial IRA.
+Individual Retirement Accounts: SEP, Traditional, and Roth accounts are offered by all three companies.
+Vanguard and Schwab provide SIMPLE IRAs, while Schwab also supports Custodial IRAs.

-Fully-Paid Lending Income Program: Vanguard and Schwab provide this.
+Fully-Paid Lending Income Program: Available at Vanguard and Schwab only.

-Autopilot Mutual Fund Purchases: Vanguard and Schwab both support recurring mutual fund buys (Vanguard restricts this to its own funds).
+Autopilot Mutual Fund Purchases: Supported by Vanguard and Schwab, although Vanguard limits this feature to its own mutual funds.

 Winner: Schwab